Packing for a trip to Colombia can be really challenging.

 - Travel Clothesline: This is a super handy tiny little clothesline that is easy to hang up almost anywhere.
 We bought it initially for laundry purposes, but it’s also really handy whenever we have wet bathing suits or towels that need to be dried.
 It weighs nearly nothing but is strong enough to hold a ton of wet clothing!

 - Laundry Soap: Honestly, most hostels in Colombia offer laundry service.
 But we still liked having the option to do our own laundry when we needed to, like after our incredibly muddy Valle de Cocora hike in Salento, or whenever we ran out of underwear (ahem).
 You don’t really need special soap; regular strong castile soap works great.
-We like scented Dr. Bronner’s (bonus: Tea Tree is bug-repellent) or biodegradable Sea to Summit laundry wash.
+We like Dr. Bronner’s (the Tea Tree scent is bug-repellent) or biodegradable Sea to Summit laundry wash.
 In a pinch (or maybe on a multi-day trek like La Cuidad Perdida) you can also use those soaps on dishes or even yourself!

 - Travel Sewing Kit: Depending on the length of your trip, rips and tears are inevitable.
 I brought a small lightweight sewing kit and made regular repairs on everything from seams to buttons.